rschristopher/ischristtrue.com/src/who-is-christ.md

 ... ineffable being of God

 !!! quote "Matthew the Poor"
-    Christ descends into His creation in order to raise it up to Himself
+    Christ descends into His creation in order to raise it up to Himself.
+He does not transform into it but redeems it from within.
+He purposely takes His body from creation in order to unite with it, so that with that body, He may become partaker of creation's travails and death; but through the power of His divinity, He pulls it up from death by His resurrection and makes it co-heir with Him in glory.